-This post is becoming traditional when I continue my practical training after 1-3 months interruption: blog is still alive, the idea is alive too.
+This post is becoming traditional when I continue my practical training after 1-3 months interruption: blog is still alive, the goal is getting closer.

-At least I am piloting again.
-I flew more than an hour today.
-Normal take-offs and landing, short field take-offs and landings, soft field take-offs and landings.
-Stalls, steep turns.
-I missed it a lot!
+At least I am flying again.
+I flew more than an hour today and practiced different kinds of take-offs and landings: normal, short field, sort field.
+Then stalls and steep turns.
+I missed flying a lot!

-I continue my training.
-I already wrote that I am going part 61 instead of 141 for my CPL, and it is really perfect.
-Yes, it is 250h TT vs 190, but I highly doubt that I can find any job with < 200h TT.
+I’ve chosen part 61 instead of 141 for my CPL, and it is really perfect.
+Yes, it is 250h TT vs 190h, but I highly doubt that I can find any job with < 200h TT.
 And I already have 150h after my EASA/FAA PPL + FAA IR, because I flew more than 50 solo cross-country hours in August for meeting my EASA CPL requirements in future.

 So, it’s really great, because I can go faster.
 The instructor is unavailable, but the weather is good?
 OK, fly solo.
 The weather is bad for cross-country?
 OK, practice commercial maneuvers in the vicinity of the aerodrome.
 Bad weather?
 Fly IFR.
 For part 141 it is not recommended: you should follow a syllabus.

-Besides, I am preparing to FAA written.
-Now I use aviationexam and gleim with more than 90% score.
-Possibly will purchase sheppard, but not sure for now.
+Besides, I am preparing to a FAA written test.
+Now I score 90%+ in aviationexam and gleim.
+Possibly I will purchase sheppard air, but not sure for now.

 Finally I ordered an iPad.
 I’m not a fan, but I’d like to use foreflight, and it exists only for iOS.
 I understand that there are plenty of alternatives, but what is the point?
 Foreflight is really great.
 Everybody knows it, and almost everybody uses it.

-I am also thinking about portable ADS-B receiver for better situational awareness.
-Or I can just wait until 2020 requirement will enter into force =)
+I am also thinking about portable ADS-B receiver for better situational awareness – our airplanes neither have a weather radar nor TCAS =)